sheraadams/RSA-Mesage-Encrypter/README.md

 ## License

-All other code in this repository is licensed under a [APACHE LICENSE, VERSION 2.0](LICENSE-CODE).
+All code in this repository is licensed under a [APACHE LICENSE, VERSION 2.0](LICENSE-CODE).

 <p align="center">